wgsl-tooling-wg/wesl-spec/README.md

 # Reference-level explanation

 Imports must appear as the first items in a WGSL file.
+They import "importable items" (see [GLOSSARY.md](./GLOSSARY.md)).

 An import statement is parsed as follows, with spaces and comments allowed between tokens: